Middlesex Hospital (Connecticut): Centers of Excellence

 The hospital has Joint Commission approved Centers of Excellence in stroke, joint replacement for hips and knees, and bariatrics.
 The Middlesex Hospital Center for Joint Replacement has earned The Joint Commission Gold Seal of Approval® for hip and knee replacements.

 Awards and recognition

+Leader in LGBTQ Healthcare Equality

+In 2018, Middlesex Hospital earned a "Leader in LGBTQ Healthcare Equality" designation from the Human Rights Campaign Foundation.

+Leapfrog Group report card

+In 2024, Middlesex Hospital received an A grade for safety from the Leapfrog Group.

 Magnet Hospital

 On June 1, 2001, Middlesex Hospital became Connecticut's first Magnet hospital by the American Nurses Credentialing Center (ANCC), an arm of the American Nurses Association.
 The hospital has retained its designation since 2001.